Millennial AI

 Weeks 3-5

-We design the governance infrastructure your organisation needs: an AI risk policy tailored to your operating model, role-specific accountability structures, mandatory review gates in the model development lifecycle, incident response procedures, and documentation standards for audit readiness.
-Where applicable, we map these controls to ISO/IEC 42001 requirements to support certification.
-The framework is built to be operationally realistic.
-Not aspirational controls that disappear six months after launch.
+We design the governance your organisation needs: an AI risk policy built for your operating model, role-specific accountability structures, mandatory review gates in the model development lifecycle, incident response procedures, and documentation standards for audit readiness.
+Where applicable, we map controls to ISO/IEC 42001 to support certification.
+The framework is built to be operationally realistic, not aspirational controls that disappear six months later.

 Deliverable: AI governance policy suite, accountability framework, model lifecycle review procedures, documentation templates